Creating a Studio project

 |---|---|

-Section titled “Step 5 — Create”Click Create to start the wizard.
-You can follow progress in real time as each stage completes:
+Section titled “Step 5 — Deploy”Click Create & Deploy to run the wizard.
+The progress panel walks through:

 Step 6 — Project ready

 Section titled “Step 6 — Project ready”Once the wizard finishes you are redirected to the collection browser with pre-configured content from the template.
-Your site is already deployed and live.
+Your site is built, deployed, and live.

-Section titled “Import an existing repository”Step 1 — Open the wizard
+Section titled “Connect an existing repository”Step 1 — Open the wizard

 Step 2 — Select a repository

-Section titled “Step 2 — Select a repository”Choose your GitHub installation, then browse or search for the repository you want to import.
+Section titled “Step 2 — Select a repository”Choose your GitHub installation, then browse or search for the repository you want to connect.
+Studio also lets you pick the branch to analyse — it defaults to the repository’s default branch (typically main).

 Step 3 — Review auto-detection results

-Section titled “Step 3 — Review auto-detection results”Studio analyses the repository and reports what it finds.
-You will see whether an Astro config was detected, which content collections exist, and an annotation analysis showing click-to-edit support across your templates.
+Section titled “Step 3 — Review auto-detection results”Studio analyses the selected branch and reports what it finds.
+You will see:

 Step 4 — Configure the project